AP FACT CHECK: Senate GOP misrepresents Jan. 6 riot panel | WTOP

 SEN. JOHN CORNYN, R-Texas, suggesting that Democratic House Speaker Nancy Pelosi will drag the commission’s work well into the middle of 2022: “Well, part of the concern is that’s the plan.
 That’s Pelosi’s plan … That would be the Democrats’ dream.” — interview with CNN on May 19.

-THE FACTS: Those claims on 2022 timing are untrue.
-The bill has consistently called for the report to be complete by the end of this year.
+THE FACTS: Those claims of a delayed report are untrue.
+The bill calls for the report to be complete by the end of this year.

-There is a subsequent 60-day period for the commission to finish administrative tasks, such as to distribute the report and provide testimony to congressional committees.
-But its investigation, including all findings, conclusions and recommendations, would need to be fully complete this year.
+There is a subsequent 60-day period for the commission to finish administrative tasks, such as to distribute the report and provide testimony to congressional committees, which would come in the early part of 2022.
+But the panel’s investigation, including all findings, conclusions and recommendations, would need to be fully complete this year.

 So there has not been a roadblock to Senate Republican support for the panel based on the report’s timing as Collins and others describe it.